Published By Janet Gershen-Siegel at June 23rd, 2018

-You must have a prototype.
-Also, projects cannot be for charity, although nonprofits can use Kickstarter.
-You can’t offer equity in a company as a perk.
+You will need to have a prototype.
+Projects cannot be for charity, although nonprofits can use Kickstarter.
+And you can’t offer equity in a company as a perk.

 Taboo projects and perks include anything to do with:

-There is a 5% fee on all funds creators collect.
-Stripe, their payments processor will also apply payment processing fees (roughly 3-5%).
+There is a 5% fee on all funds which creators collect.
+Stripe, their payments processor, will also apply payment processing fees (roughly 3-5%).
 Campaigns that don’t make it don’t pay a fee.
 There are also fees of 3% + $0.20 per pledge.
-Pledges under $10 have a discounted micropledge fee of 5% + $0.05 per pledge.
+Pledges under $10 have to pay a discounted micropledge fee of 5% + $0.05 per pledge.

 RocketHub is more for entrepreneurs who want venture capital.
-Also, they give you an ELEQUITY Funding Room.
+They give you an ELEQUITY Funding Room.
 So you can pitch your idea and see if it stimulates any interest from donors.

 This platform is specifically for business owners working on projects in these categories:

-If you achieve your fundraising goal, you pay a fee of 4%.
+If you achieve your fundraising goal, you will pay a fee of 4%.
 In addition, you’ll pay a 4% credit card handling fee.
-If you do not reach your goal, then that fee jumps up to 8% plus the credit card handling fee.
-Hence RocketHub is best for companies more confident they will make their goals.
+But if you do not reach your goal, then that fee jumps up to 8% plus the credit card handling fee.
+Hence RocketHub is best for companies which are more confident they will make their goals.

 CircleUp is only for businesses.
-So their aim is to help emerging brands and companies raise capital to grow.
+Their aim is to help emerging brands and companies raise capital to grow.
 However, companies must apply and show revenue of at least $1 million to get a listing on the site.
 However, the platform will sometimes make exceptions.